 Pharmaceutical product liability cases can reach five- to six-figure settlements.
 Exact settlement amounts can vary depending on the specific circumstances of each case.
 The claims listed in lawsuits play a big role.

-Depo-Provera is not the only birth control to be the subject of lawsuits.
+Manufacturers have faced lawsuits over multiple birth control methods.
 Some past cases have resulted in big payouts.

 In 2020, Bayer settled 90% of 39,000 Essure claims for $1.6 billion.